La Verdad Christian College: Awards

 In 2017, one of its students, Carlo Canlas entered into the competition organized by Cinema One dubbed as Cinema One Originals Festival 2017.
-Canlas won the said competition besting among other nine universities.
+Canlas won the said competition besting nine other universities.

 In 2018, three of its students joined the competition in the Southeast Asia Video Festival for Children held on November 24.
 The competition was represented by ten countries in Southeast Asia including the Philippines.
 La Verdad Christian College won the two categories-the Children's Juror Award Amateur Level and the Professional Non-Fiction Category Amateur Level.